-As surprising as the latter reason may sound, as addiction often times ruins an individual’s life, it is fairly common, due to the how ingrained addiction can be in an individual’s life and how insidious the disease is.
-Addiction and alcoholism will do everything in their power to draw an individual back into their clutches and so understanding this, we at 12 Keys Rehab offer a comprehensive relapse prevention program, in order to give each of our clients the best possible chance at achieving sustained recovery.
+As surprising as the latter reason may sound, as addiction oftentimes ruins an individual’s life, it is fairly common, due to how ingrained addiction can be in an individual’s life and how insidious the disease is.
+Addiction and alcoholism will do everything in their power to draw an individual back into their clutches and so understanding this, we at offer a comprehensive Florida relapse prevention program in order to give each of our clients the best possible chance at achieving sustained recovery.

 What Should I Do After a Relapse?